getify/You-Dont-Know-JS/scope-closures/ch5.md

 };
 ```

 Line one (`greeting();`) throws an error.
 But the *kind* of error thrown is very important to notice.
 A `TypeError` means we're trying to do something with a value that is not allowed.
-Depending on your JS environment, the error message would say something like, "'undefined' is not a function", or preferably, "'greeting' is not a function".
+Depending on your JS environment, the error message would say something like, "'undefined' is not a function", or more helpfully, "'greeting' is not a function".

 Notice that the error is **not** a `ReferenceError`.
-It's not telling us that it couldn't find `greeting` as an identifier in the scope.
+JS isn't telling us that it couldn't find `greeting` as an identifier in the scope.
 It's telling us that `greeting` was found but doesn't hold a function reference at that moment.
 Only functions can be invoked, so attempting to invoke some non-function value results in an error.

-But what does `greeting` hold?
+But what does `greeting` hold, if not the function reference?

-In addition to being hoisted, variables declared with `var` are also automatically initialized to `undefined` at the beginning of the scope.
-Once they're initialized, they're available to be used (assigned to, retrieved from, etc) throughout the whole scope.
+In addition to being hoisted, variables declared with `var` are also automatically initialized to `undefined` at the beginning of their scope -- again, the nearest enclosing function, or the global.
+Once initialized, they're available to be used (assigned to, retrieved from, etc) throughout the whole scope.

 So on that first line, `greeting` exists, but it holds only the default `undefined` value.
 It's not until line 3 that `greeting` gets assigned the function reference.

 Pay close attention to the distinction here.
 A `function` declaration is hoisted **and initialized to its function value** (again, called *function hoisting*).
-A `var` variable is also hoisted, but it's only auto-initialized to `undefined`.
-Any subsequent `function` expression assignments to that variable don't happen until that statement is reached during run-time execution.
+A `var` variable is also hoisted, and then auto-initialized to `undefined`.
+Any subsequent `function` expression assignments to that variable don't happen until that assignment is processed during run-time execution.

 In both cases, the name of the identifier is hoisted.
-But the function value association doesn't get handled at initialization time unless the identifier was created in a formal `function` declaration.
+But the function reference association isn't handled at initialization time (beginning of the scope) unless the identifier was created in a formal `function` declaration.

+### Variable Hoisting

 Let's look at another example of *variable hoisting*: